 Practical Strategies to Support Children who have experienced Developmental Trauma

-This ONLINE SERIES is designed for parents and carers to support children and adolescents who have experienced early developmental trauma.
-Running over 7 weeks, these one-hour sessions will explore trauma and brain development, practical strategies for complex behaviours, and relationship-based strategies for improving connections with your child, including:
+This SERIES is designed for parents and carers to support children and adolescents who have experienced early developmental trauma.
+Typically running over 7 weeks, these one-hour sessions will explore trauma and brain development, practical strategies for complex behaviours, and relationship-based strategies for improving connections with your child, including:

 - Understanding the impact of trauma on brain development and “Building New Pathways” – nervous system repair strategies based on the Neurosequential Model of Therapeutics (NMT – Bruce Perry);